Programme Foundation Awards

 - Have a full-time post at a UK University which is committed to provide your full salary for the duration of the award

-Applicants should not concurrently hold a Cancer Research UK funded Fellowship or Career Establishment Award, or a Group Leader position at a Cancer Research UK core-funded Institute.
-Please contact the office for advice on when to apply for funding if you are the holder of a Cancer Research UK Fellowship or a Career Establishment Award.
+You should not concurrently hold a CRUK-funded Fellowship or Career Establishment Award, or a Group Leader position at a CRUK core-funded Institute.
+Please contact us for advice on when to apply for funding if you hold a CRUK Fellowship or a Career Establishment Award.

-On completion of a Programme Foundation Awards, researchers are expected to be in a competitive position to apply for a Science Committee Programme Award.
+On completion of a Programme Foundation Award, you are expected to be in a competitive position to apply for a Science Committee Programme Award.

-If you are unsure of your eligibility for the Programme Foundation Award, please contact the office.
+If you are unsure of your eligibility for the Programme Foundation Award, please contact us.